alex289/CleanArchitecture/Readme.md

 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/alex289/CleanArchitecture/dotnet.yml)

 This repository contains a sample API project built using the Clean Architecture principles, Onion Architecture, MediatR, and Entity Framework.
-The project also includes unit tests for all layers and integration tests using xUnit.
+The project also includes unit tests for all layers and integration tests using xUnit and Nsubstitute.

+The purpose of this project is to create a clean boilerplate for an API and to show how to implement specific features.

 ## Project Structure
 The project follows the Onion Architecture, which means that the codebase is organized into layers, with the domain model at the center and the outer layers dependent on the inner layers.